List of Neighbours characters introduced in 2005: Kim Timmins

 Bree tells Kim that Janae's ex-boyfriend, Mike Pill (Alexander Cappelli), has been diagnosed as HIV positive and Janae had unprotected sex with him.
 Kim supports Janae and go to the surgery with her for tests.
 He agrees not to tell Janelle and when the tests come back negative, it brings the family closer.
 Kim loses his job and Janelle is angry, until Zeke Kinski (Matthew Werkmeister) asks her if she loves Kim.
 Janelle goes to Lassiter's and proposes to Kim.
 She suggests that a second wedding would fix their relationship.
 Kim accepts and realises that he will have to work long hours on Dylan's hotdog cart to pay for the wedding.
 Kim then starts selling unlicensed DVDs.
 Bree conducts a DNA test for a school project and Kim discovers that he is not her father.
 Janelle tells him that she did not cheat and demands a new test.
 The test reveals that neither Kim nor Janelle were Bree's parents.
 Kim and Janelle decides not to tell Bree the truth, but Janae finds out and tells Bree during an argument.
-Bree decides to find her real parents, but later changes her mind much to Kim and Janelle's relief.
+Bree decides to find her real parents, but later changes her mind.

 Dylan and Bree discover Kim's DVD business and Kim owns up to Janelle.
 Janelle is shocked, but takes the money for a deposit on a new house.
 Kim decides to stop selling DVDs, but the police discover that Kim is behind the business and come to arrest him on his wedding day.
 Stingray and Dylan distract the police and Kim and Janelle complete their vows.
 Kim then leaves his family and goes on the run.
 Kim goes to Queensland and begins working on the boat tours around Port Douglas, so he can send money to his family.
 Kim returns to Erinsborough when Stingray dies and is shocked to find Janelle dating Allan Steiger (Joe Clements).
 Kim becomes alarmed by Dylan's grief and Allan tells Kim to take Dylan back up north with him.
 Dylan and Kim say goodbye to the family after the funeral.